 When logged-in as an admin user, you can provision your user-generated settings for the various build tools (Maven, Gradle and Ivy) using the Filtered Resources features.

 To provision user-generated settings:

-- Download the generated settings and edit them as required.
+- Edit the settings as required.

 The following example demonstrates provisioning a different resource based on the current user group and a property on the requested artifact.